UFVegPathology/phyto-data-viz/syllabus.md

 minute demonstrations on the concepts followed by time to work on exercises.

-### Course Policies
+### -Course Policies-

-### Special Policies for 2022

-It has been a long, exhausting, pandemic and it will continue to be so for many of us.
-Our goal is to help you learn, while recognizing that most people have more limitations and less energy than usual.
+Our goal is to help you learn, while recognizing that most people have limitations.

 This will be a hybrid course that will have online and in-person/zoom lecture components.
 To provide maximum flexibility the course material can be engaged with in three ways: